herrhotzenplotz/gcli/README.md

 # GCLI

-Simple and portable CLI tool for interacting with GitHub, GitLab and Gitea from the command line.
+Portable CLI tool for interacting with Git(Hub|Lab|Tea) from the command line.

 ![](docs/screenshot.png)